xjmusic/xjmusic/README.md

 ## Maven

-To clean, build and install all artifacts:
+To clean and build all artifacts:

-    mvn clean install
+    gradle clean compileJava
+    # or
+    bin/build

-To clean, build and package artifacts for shipment:
+To clean, build, test and assemble artifacts for shipment:

-    mvn clean package

-To run local migrations (in the `core` submodule via the Flyway plugin):

-    mvn flyway:migrate
+    gradle clean test assemble
+    # or
+    bin/assemble

 ## Google Authentication